lonsnw/lonsnw/README.md

 # Hi there, I'm Lons! 👋

-I'm a software developer and technical writer with experience in the higher education, medical device, and web3 industries.
+I'm a freelance software developer and technical writer with experience in the higher education, medical device, and web3 industries.

 📭 I'm open for work!
 Please contact me at contact@lons.dev if you're looking for an entry-level software developer, a docs-as-code technical writer, or some combination of those.